MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 ms.author: lponti
 ---

-# The Dynamics 365 Nonprofit Accelerator
+# Dynamics 365 Nonprofit Accelerator

 With the Dynamics 365 Nonprofit Accelerator and Common Data Model for Nonprofits, you can develop nonprofit solutions based on entities and attributes that